You’ve just come from your doctor and have been diagnosed with Type 2 Diabetes!

 What foods can I eat that don’t spike my blood sugars?

 Protein should be your first choice for every meal.
 Start you day by eating proteins; choose eggs, an omelet, or a hard-boiled egg if you are on the run.
 Add some meat and some vegetables if you have the time.
+A great example is this spinach omelet with 26g of protein and less than 6g of carbs.
 Proteins will not cause your blood sugar to rise significantly.
 Many diabetics are being told to avoid eating fats.
-But fats, good fats are precisely what will not raise your blood sugar at all.
+But fats, good fats in particular, are precisely what will not raise your blood sugar at all.

 What does that mean to most diabetics?
 It means that eating meats and poultry and fish of all types are good food for diabetics and not to be avoided.
 Eggs, butter, heavy whipping cream (for coffee) and cheese are OK too.